banner image

 If you are interested in exploring DBT therapy, look for a therapist with specialized training and experience in DBT strategies.
 It’s also important that you look for someone you feel comfortable with.
 Allan J. Katz LPC has over six years of experience utilizing DBT skills to treat people with substance abuse, bipolar and personality disorders in both group and individual settings.
 His book, Experiential Group Therapy Interventions with DBT has sold thousands of copies worldwide to clinicians who utilize these methods.

-If you or someone you know may benefits from dialectic behavioral therapy, please get in touch with me.
+If you or someone you know may benefit from dialectic behavioral therapy, please get in touch with me.
 I would be happy to discuss how I may be able to help.
 Call the office at 901-248-6001 and ask for a FREE 15-minute DBT consultation.